Studying in the UK: guidance for EU students

 What citizens of the EU, Iceland, Liechtenstein, Norway and Switzerland studying, or planning to study in the UK should consider.

-What all EU students should do to continue living in the UK
+What all EU students already studying in the UK should do to continue living in the UK

 Your rights to live in the UK will not change until 31 December 2020.